Virginia governor hangs on amid outcry over racist photo

 Fairfax has been non-committal on Northam’s future, saying it was up to the governor to decide his next move but that he would be ready to step up if needed.

-Should Northam resign, Fairfax is in line to become the second African-American governor in the history of Virginia, where his great-great-great grandfather was a slave.
+Should Northam resign, Fairfax would succeed him to become the second African-American governor in the history of Virginia, where his great-great-great grandfather was a slave.
 The first was Douglas Wilder, a Democrat elected in 1989.

+If Fairfax were also to step aside, state Attorney General Mark Herring, a Democrat, is next in line to become governor.
+Herring, who has declared his intention to run for the state’s top elected office in the next gubernatorial race in 2021, called on Saturday for Northam to resign and pledged his “complete support” for Fairfax.

-Reporting by Jonathan Allen in New York, Additional reporting by Gary Robertson in Richmond; Editing by Scott Malone and Bill Trott
+Reporting by Gary Robertson in Richmond; Additional reporting by Jonathan Allen in New York; Editing by Scott Malone, Bill Trott and Cynthia Osterman